NIU1599119/Billar_VGI/README.md

+# Projecto Billar

+# Importante
+Aqui abajo esta el README del projecto original:

 # OpenGL Premake5 Boilerplate

 This project a starting point for any application using GLFW, GLAD and GLM.
 It uses Premake5 to generate the build files.
-It provides the 'engine.h' header file which imports the libraries and there is a basic GLFW example in 'main.cpp'.

 ## Getting Started